The Curriculum and Ethos at Mrs Bland’s Infant and Nursery School

 Mrs Bland’s Infant and Nursery School is committed to meeting the requirements of the new primary curriculum from September 2014.
 We have updated our schemes of work to reflect the content and challenge of the new curriculum.
 Teachers have received training in the key areas of curriculum change and we are ready to provide the new curriculum provision.

-The school, whilst delivering the statutory content of the National Curriculum, plans a thematic approach to learning, using the Cornerstones Curriculum.
+The school, whilst delivering the statutory content of the National Curriculum, plans a thematic approach to learning.
 The topics change regularly to excite and inspire children to nurture a passion for learning.
 The curriculum will be taught with the consideration of the needs of all learners.
 A skills-based approach is followed to ensure that the children make progress with their learning as they move through the school.

-We have specialist teachers who come weekly to teach all pupils music, sports and Forest School.
+We have specialist teachers who come weekly to teach all pupils music and sports.

 As part of the Education Act, RE is taught to all pupils except those withdrawn at the request of their parents.
-RE will be taught in accordance with ‘The Agreed Syllabus for Religious Education 2012-2017’ recommended by Pan Berkshire Authorities.
+RE will be taught in accordance with ‘The Pan-Berkshire Agreed Syllabus 2018-2023'.

 As part of our PSHE and SMSC curriculum and creating an inclusive and positive learning community, opportunities and experiences are planned for and promoted across the entire school curriculum and all aspects of school life.
 Pastoral care plays a significant role in supporting children with developing an understanding of right and wrong.
 As part of our daily school assembly, pupils have the opportunity to reflect on stories with morals and how these relate to their behaviour in school and as part of the wider community.